 After Rome, the AP team reconvened to report from several more international meetings, including the 1999 Executive Committee meeting of the UN refugee agency (UNHCR); Amnesty International’s 1999 conference on human rights defenders; and a special session of the Nobel prize-winning International Coalition to Ban Landmines (ICBL) in 1999.
 We also reported from Kosovo for the International Council of Voluntary Agencies (ICVA), a large network of humanitarian agencies with headquarters in Geneva.
 Manisha Thomas, a core AP team member, was seconded to ICVA to help develop a website and newsletter.
 Both came on stream by mid-1999.

 AP continued to help NGOs advocate at international meetings.
-Between 2001 and 2002 we also worked with the NGO Committee for UNICEF to produce a printed daily paper, newsletter and website for the 2002 Special Session of the UN General Assembly on Children.
-We also organized training sessions for young journalists at the conference which was extremely popular.
+Between 2001 and 2002 we also worked with the NGO Committee for UNICEF to produce a printed daily paper, newsletter, and website for the 2002 Special Session of the UN General Assembly on Children.
+We also organized training sessions for young journalists at the conference which were extremely popular.